XL-Linux-Repo/SamplePlugin/README.md

 ## To Use
 ### Building

+1. Clone the repository
-1. Open up `SamplePlugin.sln` in your C# editor of choice (likely [Visual Studio 2022](https://visualstudio.microsoft.com) or [JetBrains Rider](https://www.jetbrains.com/rider/)).
+2. Open up `SamplePlugin.sln` in your C# editor of choice (likely [Visual Studio 2022](https://visualstudio.microsoft.com) or [JetBrains Rider](https://www.jetbrains.com/rider/)).
+3. Create a symbolic link to the XIV launch folder, or adjust your OutputPath and DalamudLibPath accordingly.
+    * Symbolic link would be, while in the root of your project folder, `ln -s <XIVLauncherFolderPath> ./XIVLauncher`
-2. Build the solution.
-By default, this will build a `Debug` build, but you can switch to `Release` in your IDE.
+4. Build the solution.
+By default, this should build to `./XIVLauncher/devPlugins/SamplePlugin` (assuming your path is set correctly).
-3. The resulting plugin can be found at `SamplePlugin/bin/x64/Debug/SamplePlugin.dll` (or `Release` if appropriate.)
+    * This will also build to `SamplePlugin/obj/x64/Debug/SamplePlugin.dll` (or `Release` if appropriate.)

 ### Activating in-game

 1. Launch the game and use `/xlsettings` in chat or `xlsettings` in the Dalamud Console to open up the Dalamud settings.
     * In here, go to `Experimental`, and add the full path to the `SamplePlugin.dll` to the list of Dev Plugin Locations.
+    * NOTE: This path will be Windows file path format, with `drive_c` acting as your `C:\`.
+        * This means your path should be `C:\users` rather than `drive_c\users`.
 2. Next, use `/xlplugins` (chat) or `xlplugins` (console) to open up the Plugin Installer.
     * In here, go to `Dev Tools > Installed Dev Plugins`, and the `SamplePlugin` should be visible.
 Enable it.
 3. You should now be able to use `/pmycommand` (chat) or `pmycommand` (console)!